 9. Rhodesian Ridgeback

 The Rhodesian Ridgeback is a large and powerful breed, weighing in at around 70-85 pounds.
 This breed is well-known for its courage, strength, and loyalty, making them a top choice for those looking for a guard dog.
 They were originally bred in southern Africa to guard farms and homes from predators, and have since become popular around the world for their protective instincts.
 The Rhodesian Ridgeback is an independent breed, but they are also highly affectionate with their family, and will do everything in their power to protect them.
+With their incredible prey drive, they are always on the lookout for potential dangers and will not hesitate to confront an intruder who approaches your home.
 They are intelligent, trainable, and have a strong sense of hearing and smell, which makes them excellent at detecting potential dangers.

 10. American Staffordshire Terrier

 The American Staffordshire Terrier is a strong and athletic breed, weighing in at around 55-70 pounds.
 This breed is known for its courage, strength, and loyalty, making them a top choice for those looking for a guard dog.
 The American Staffordshire Terrier was originally bred in England and America for bull-baiting, and has since become popular around the world for their protective instincts.
 They are highly intelligent, trainable, and have a strong sense of hearing, which makes them alert to any potential dangers.
+Early socialization is required to ensure that they can learn to co-exist with good strangers while still barking at the bad.
 They are friendly and affectionate with their family, but wary of strangers, which makes them an excellent choice for those looking for a guard dog that is both protective and social.